finalyards/ZOO-esp32/comms/ble-custom/README.md

 This is widely beneficial for embedded systems, since the UI can be completely detached from the embedded product - and done using latest web development tools.
 This folder (and its sister folder for the web app) aims to show, how this can be done.

-Before we advance, some points worth mentioning...

-### GATT vs. L2CAP

-While you don't need to master the BLE protocol, in order to make applications for it, some high level knowledge is beneficial to know *why* we do things certain way.

-**GATT** is the attribute level API.
-BLE calls these "characteristics" - they are values one can read, write, or listen to, on another device.

-**L2CAP** is a more stream-like tunnel between two devices.
-GATT events travel over L2CAP.

-On the embedded side, one could implement custom data sources / actuators using either level of interface.
-However, since Web Bluetooth API only covers GATT (not L2CAP), the choice is made for us.

 ## Requirements